MaximHelio/MaximHelio.github.io/_pages/about.md

   - /about.html
 ---

 I'm originally from Gwangju, South Korea.
 After majoring in Chemistry, Nanoscience, and Computer Engineering, I worked as a software developer for three years.
 I'm currently living in the U.S., where I work and study classical quantum simulation and machine learning approaches to scientific computing.
+Outside of research, I’m interested in aerospace studies.
+My life motto, (though I don’t always put it into practice), is “Do it right now.”

 In my free time, I enjoy:
 - **Building** : anything from the ground up (e.g., food, furniture, bot)